There are many people who make A Journey through NYC religions possible. Here are a few of them!

 He does field reporting, breaking news, and leads Journey Workshops.

-He is studying at New York Theological Seminary and comes with a finance background.
+He studied at New York Theological Seminary and came with a finance background.

 Maria Karlya is a reporter for A Journey through NYC religions.

-Garrett Kling is an intern at A Journey through NYC religions.
+Garrett Kling was an intern at A Journey through NYC religions.

 Previously, he went on A Journey while studying journalism in New York City.
 He says, "I fell in love with the city that always has a story waiting to be told."
 He was also editor of the Trinity Digest, the official newspaper publication of Trinity International University in Deerfield, Illinois.
 He has written for the Pioneer Press, The WJI Times Observer, and Trinity Magazine.